Daily readings

 7And when they went their way, Jesus began to say to the crowds concerning John: What went you out into the desert to see? a reed shaken with the wind?

-8But what went you out to see? a man clothed in soft clothes?
-Look those who are clothed in soft clothes, are in the houses of kings.
+8But what went you out to see? a man clothed in soft garments?
+Look those who are clothed in soft garments, are in the houses of kings.

 9But what went you out to see? a prophet? yea I tell you, and more than a prophet.